Robotics Projects, Lessons, and Activities for Teachers

-Use these free STEM lessons and activities to explore robotics with students.
-From designing and building simple robots to thinking about how robots can be used to solve real-world problems, these hands-on projects help students gain circuit-building and robotics engineering skills.
+Use these free STEM lessons and activities to introduce and experiment with robotics with students.
+From designing and building simple robots to thinking about how robots can be used to solve real-world problems, these hands-on projects help students gain and practice circuit-building and robotics engineering skills.

 To help educators choose lessons and activities that meet certain curriculum needs and student experience and readiness, the resources below have been grouped as follows: